w3c/wai-intro-wcag/content/new-in-22.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

+This page includes:
-This page lists the **proposed** new success criteria for Web Content Accessibility Guidelines (WCAG) 2.2.
+* The **proposed** new success criteria in Web Content Accessibility Guidelines (WCAG) 2.2

-**It includes quotes from personas (fictional people)** to help you understand some aspects of the success criteria.
-It also includes links to Understanding documents that explain the success criteria in detail and provide more examples.
+* Quotes from personas (fictional people) to help you understand some aspects of the success criteria
+* Links to Understanding documents that explain the success criteria in detail and provide more examples

 {::nomarkdown}
 {% include box.html type="end" %}